 Arnold's Rock Trail connects the Seventh Lake Trail with the Uncas Trail.

 Seventh Lake Trail is a tough trail to access with its western end on a private road with no parking and it's eastern end at Arnold's Rock and the Arnold's Rock Trail, which leads to the Uncas Trail.
 The trail travels along the shore of the lake passing a two lean tos along the shore as well as Arnold's Rock.

 Cathedral Pines Trail is probably the shortest trail in the Adirondacks at only 600 feet long.
 This short loop takes you through a stand of great white pines.

-Tobes Trail is a popular biking/walking path that travels from Inlet through Eagle Bay and Old Forge to Thendara along an old railroad bed.
+TOBIE Trail is a popular biking/walking path that travels from Inlet through Eagle Bay and Old Forge to Thendara along an old railroad bed.
+T.O.B.I.E stands for Thendara, Old Forge, Big Moose, Inlet and Eagle Bay.
 You may notice the trail as you drive along NY 28 in the area as the trail runs parallels the highway for the most part.
 Most of the trail is located in Fulton Chain Wild Forest.

 Mohegan Lake Road is a restricted road that allows hiking and biking from the Great Sagamore Camp to Mohegan Lake.